French Toast Casserole With Cream Cheese and Blueberries

 Author: Kassandra

-Indulge in this Berry-Stuffed Sourdough French Toast Casserole, a make-ahead breakfast perfect for brunch, holidays, or cozy weekends.
-Featuring tangy sourdough, sweet berries, and creamy custard, it’s ideal for Mother’s Day, Easter, or Christmas morning.
-Easy to prepare and irresistibly
+This French Toast Casserole, a make-ahead breakfast perfect for brunch, holidays, or cozy weekends.
+Featuring sourdough, sweet berries, and creamy custard, it’s ideal for Mother’s Day, Easter, or Christmas morning.
+Easy to prepare!

 Prep time: 20 MinCook time: 45 MinTotal time: 1 H & 5 M